ALS DISABILITY BENEFITS: LOU GEHRIG’S DISEASE

 Under SSA’s POMS, ALS qualifies as a Compassionate Allowance.
 This means that because your ALJ is severely disabling and fatal, you should receive a quick grant of SSD benefits.
 In other words, ALS requires your application for SSDI benefits to move to the front of the line.
 ALS qualifies as a critical SSD case.

 The Compassionate Allowances program is a list of severe medical conditions.
-These conditions are so severe that the SSA believes the claimant should automatically qualify for SSD benefits.
+These conditions are so severe that the SSA believes they should automatically qualify for SSD benefits.
 The Compassionate Allowances program identifies claims that meet Social Security’s standard for an award of benefits.
 If you have medical confirmation of your diagnosis, then you should submit it along with your application.

 SSA’S EXPLANATION OF DIAGNOSTIC TESTING FOR ALS